March 1, 2024

 If you want to find out why a particular tag did or did not fire, choose an event in the Preview and Debug console’s event stream and click the tag that has fired (or not).

-Scroll down to see all the linked firing and blocking triggers.
-Take a closer look at icons.
+Take a closer look at the icons.
 If a trigger has a green check icon, that means that this trigger activated the tag.
-You can also see green and red icons next to every condition of tags.
-If the condition was met, the icon will be green.

-This helps you identify possible reasons why one or another tag has fired (or not).
+This helps you identify possible reasons why one or another tag has been fired (or not).

-If you set a tag to fire before or after another tag (via Tag Sequencing), this will not be visible in the Preview console, under Firing Triggers section.
-You can only see it in the GTM UI by opening a particular tag and scrolling down to Triggering section.
+If you set a tag to fire before or after another tag (via Tag Sequencing), this will not be visible in the Preview console under the Firing Triggers section.
+You can only see it in the GTM UI by opening a particular tag and scrolling down to the Triggering section.

 Speaking of tags not firing even though they should, another setting that may prevent that is Tag Firing Options.
 You may have set a tag to fire only once per page load.
-This means that a tag (which has already fired) will not fire anymore even if all the conditions are met.
-That setting can be found under tag’s Advanced Options.
+This means that a tag (which has already fired) will not fire anymore, even if all the conditions are met.
+That setting can be found under the tag’s Advanced Settings.

 - DOM Ready (gtm.dom)